ofsaleem/medasync-challenge/README.md

 * The `e2e.sh` script does not delete the incrementally named `outN.txt` files it generates during testing.
 * There's no safety around input size, so providing a large enough input could definitely crash the program.
 * The program only supports one file being provided at a time, if you want to read multiple files you could `cat` them all and pipe them into the binary.
+* Data provided for patients with the same name will overwrite.
+So if you issue `Intake` twice for John, it will replace the first timestamp with the new one.
+This means you can't have two different patients named John and expect to get separate output for them.
+This does mean however there's an amount of idempotency provided by the program; if your input file accidentally includes the **same** data multiple times you will stil get accurate outputs
+* Program does not rely on external memory at all so each time you run the program it's fresh.